current assets, e.g. inventory, trade receivables, cash

 Prepaid Expenses

-Understanding the components of current assets is essential for analyzing a company's liquidity and its ability to meet its short-term obligations.
+Understanding the different elements of current assets is crucial for assessing a company's liquidity and its ability to meet its short-term obligations.